2025-12-07

 other interpretations

-• the poem can equally be appreciated without recourse to theology. read in a secular or existential light, it becomes a meditation on impermanence, the inevitability of change, and the cyclical rhythms of nature and human life.
+• the poem can be read without explicit theological commitment as a meditation on impermanence, the inevitability of change, and the cyclical rhythms of nature and human life.